 Kövér’s statements were made during ruling party Fidesz’s annual congress.
 He said something to the effect that women should be more concerned with giving us more grandchildren.

 Kovács made his comments during an interview on pro-Fidesz Echo TV.
-The interview, which seemed timed to promote a concert this week, was a whole lot of nothing until Ákos said: “It isn’t the job of woman to make as much money as men.
+The interview took place before his concert this week.
+He said: “It isn’t the job of women to make as much money as men.
 That’s what I think….[Their job] is to fulfill the female principium, to belong to someone, to give someone children….to be a mother.”

 He went on to say that being a mother and working are mutually exclusive.